Chart Color Schemes

 Maroubra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 24 projects likely affecting this region.
-Notable ones are Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, 181-191 Maroubra Road Development, South Coogee to Lurline Bay Coastal Walk Connection.
-The following list details those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified a total of 24 projects that could affect the region.
+Notable ones include Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and 181-191 Maroubra Road Development.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.